 Psara is an island located on the northeast Aegean.
-For many, it is also known as a stone boat because its inhabitants were, and still are today, skillful sailors.
+It is also known as a stone boat because its inhabitants were, and still are skillful sailors.

-The island lists 422 permanent residents in the majority of them are retirees.
+The island lists 422 permanent residents with the majority of them being retirees.
 Psara island is 42 square kilometers, with most of it consisting of arid land.
-The village of Psara stretches amphitheatrically around the picturesque harbor of the island, following the Eastern traditional Aegean architecture, with white houses and red tile roofs.
+The village of Psara stretches amphitheatrically around the picturesque harbor of the island, following the North traditional Aegean architecture, with white houses and red tile roofs.

-The characteristic feature of Psara island is the rich beaches and the blue waters that it has and can satisfies even the most demanding visitors.
+The characteristic feature of Psara island are the magnificent beaches with the blue clear waters that it has which can satisfy even the most demanding visitors.

-The most famous beach of the island is Katsounis, east of the village.
+The most famous coast of the island is Katsouni, at the east of the village.
 The beach is famous for its sand and shallow waters.
-Here visitors can enjoy their swim in the pristine beach, as well as enjoy the sun and the crystal clear blue waters of the sea.
-This particular beach is suitable for children, here is organized every summer the beach volley tournament of the island.
+There visitors can enjoy their swim in the pristine beach, as well as enjoy the sun and the crystal clear blue waters of the sea.
+This particular beach is suitable for children.
+There is organized every summer the beach volley tournament of the island.
 The old building situated in the area is the old hospital of Psara, which now works as a restaurant.
-For those who want to be isolated from the other bathers, the small bay of Agia Kyriaki, located next to Katsounis beach, is ideal for the fulfillment of their requirements.
+For those who want to be isolated from the other bathers, the small bay of Agia Kyriaki, located next to Katsouni beach, is ideal for the fulfillment of their requirements.

 Another sandy beach is Lazaretta, south of the island.
 For most residents and visitors, Lazaretta is considered to be the best beach of Psara just one kilometer from the village.
-To the south of the village we find the pebbled beach of Kato Gyalos.
-A special characteristic of this beach is that the visitor can swim in its crystal clear waters, enjoying the view of the Antipsaron Island.
+At the south of the village we find the pebbled beach of Kato Gyalos.
+The special characteristic of that beach is that the visitor during swimming will enjoy the view of the Antipsaron Island.

 For those who wish to continue their journey by looking for other seaside places, Lakka beach is located on the western side of Psara and is one of the largest beaches on the island.
-After Lakka there is the Archontiki beach.
-Its unique beauty combined with sand and pebbles is sure to leave you excited.
+After Lakka there is also the Archontiki beach.
+Archontiki’s unique beauty combined with sand and pebbles will leave you excited.
 It is also worth visiting the beach of Fteliou, which is about five kilometers away from the village.

-Psara is an ideal destination for those seeking tradition and relaxation combined with fine food and good beaches.
+Psara is an ideal destination for those seeking tradition and relaxation combined with tasteful food and beautiful, virgine beaches.
 Traditional local delicacies such as Mizithra and Kopanisti cheese, as well as the wonderful lobster and fresh fish that you will find in all the taverns of the island will be unforgettable.
 Do not forget to taste the stuffed goat a traditional Psara recipe.

 A recommendation before your departure from the island is to taste the thyme honey and the sweet of marriage, also known as white sweet, for which Psara is famous for.